JorgeSaicoski/courses-docker/README.md

 You need to create the conn.js as the documentation.
 You can change it as you want.
 But, save the user and password that you use to connect in the database.
+If you have proble, try to do npm install in the local folder

 # MongoDB